Booth, Alabama

 Booth is an unincorporated community in Autauga County, Alabama, United States.
 It was named after the Booth family.
 Booth lies along U.S. Route 82 8 mi (13 km) northwest of the city of Prattville, the county seat of Autauga County.
 US 82 also runs northwest 29 mi (47 km) to Maplesville.
 It has a post office that was established in 1899.

 Booth is part of the Montgomery Metropolitan Statistical Area.

-Emergency Services

 Fire protection is provided by the Booth Volunteer Fire Department.
 Emergency Medical Services are provided by Haynes Ambulance.

-Law enforcement agency is the Autauga County Sheriffs Office.
+The local law enforcement agency is the Autauga County Sheriffs Office.